texfaq/texfaq.github.io/FAQ-impgraph.md

-There is therefore a straightforward way for anyone to import graphics into their document: read the specification of the `\special` commands your driver uses, and ''just'' code them.
+There is therefore a straightforward way for anyone to import graphics into their document: read the specification of the `\special` commands your driver uses, and "just" code them.
 This is the hair-shirt approach: it definitely works, but it's not for everyone.

-Over the years, therefore, ''graphics inclusion'' packages have sprung up; most were designed for inclusion of
+Over the years, therefore, "graphics inclusion" packages have sprung up; most were designed for inclusion of
 [Encapsulated PostScript graphics](FAQ-eps)&nbsp;&mdash;
 which has become the _lingua franca_ of graphics inclusion over